turingschool/curriculum-site/module1/lessons/git_collaboration.md

 **Reviewing Code Locally**
 - Checkout your partner's branch
+  - You will need to fetch existing branches first 😉
 - Look at their code in your text editor
   - In a real application, you might be opening it up in the browser, checking for errors, running tests, etc.